clulab/bioresources/README.md

 The `ner_kb.sh` script uses [`ner_kb.config`](ner_kb.config) as a configuration input.
 If only a small number of KBs were modified, edit the file and keep only the modified KBs to avoid re-generating *all* KBs.

+### ...and the related model file
+The NER files just produced are used among other things to generate a LexiconNER which should be serialized at this time so that it doesn't need to be rebuilt by reach at each runtime.
+In order for this to happen, reach needs to have access to the information produced in the proceeding step as resources rather than as files.
+To arrange for this, one must publish bioresources locally as described in the next step, and reach needs to be configured to access the local version.
+Follow the advice in the next section to accomplish this task.

+Next, run `ner_model.sh` to have reach build `model.ser.gz`.
+The file should probably not have changed when the NER files were built, but it should now.
+This changed file show be published locally before the next step of testing commences.  `publishLocal` should be run twice before testing commences.

 ### Testing bioresources updated with Reach
 To test changes in bioresources, first, bioresources need to be built using